virtualgoodsdealer/virtualgoodsdealer-pages/_posts/2021-4-4-vgd-interview-series-episode-3-bandmemes666.markdown

 **Omnia:** You did this with Phonto?

-**Cindie:** Yeah, it's like, if you pay Phonto, if you pay 99 cents you get like the 3d text feature where you can warp the text to make it look 3d.
+**Cindie:** Yeah, it's like, if you pay for Phonto, if you pay 99 cents you get like the 3d text feature where you can warp the text to make it look 3d.

 **Omnia:** I bet that's only on iPhone because they didn't show me that.